camimarie/insituprotein/README.md

 We then recommend running ```Theoretical/Part2.ipynb``` notebook.
 Note that some of the data generation takes a significant amount of time - doing this on a cluster, or decreasing the number of iterations should help.
 However, the data used in the paper is stored in test/outputs/summary.csv, which should be sufficient to graph Figure 7D.

+If you rewrite over existing data, the folder Theoretical/paper should contain all the data used in the paper.

 ## License

 This project is licensed under the MIT License: https://opensource.org/license/mit.
 See the LICENSE file for details.